 Club president Michael Oliver is the third generation of the family to hold the honour.
 The club’s long and distinguished history was marked by centenary celebrations in 2007 (see elsewhere) with numerous events, including a horse-drawn brake transporting period-costumed golfers from Sudbury to Newton – just as occurred in the early years.
 The full history of the club can be studied in a special book published for the centenary.

-The club seeks to show a progressive attitude, with a very successful junior section, as well as those for women, seniors and mixed golf.
 At Home days are staged for new members, and England Golf has congratulated the club on its mould-breaking policies devised to attract new members.
 Each summer a week-long golf festival is run for members.